This Blog has been written and provided by An Post Insurance – #ad

 Heat up your BBQ and once it has started to cool down, cover the grill with water-soaked newspaper, close the lid and leave it shut for 30 minutes to give it a good steam clean.
 Another handy one is to attach an onion to a fork and rub over the hot bars.
 The water in the onion steam cleans them and removes any stuck-on food.

 We’d also recommend you add finding home insurance to your summer to-do list!
+An Post Insurance Home Insurance is arranged and administered by An Post Insurance and is underwritten by Aviva Insurance Ireland DAC.

 These handy tips will have you Summer Ready in Jig time so you’re all set to enjoy your Summer at home!